Kyushu Foodie Tour 2026

 Tour Day 2: Traditional Fermentation & Coastal Landscapes (December 3)

-In the afternoon, travel to Kumamoto to visit a local orchard.
-Here, you will engage in a citrus-picking and tasting session, complemented by a lecture on the different regional varieties.
-Before heading to your hotel, stop at a local seaside station for some shopping.
+In the afternoon, travel to Kumamoto to visit a local orchard for a citrus-picking and tasting session.
 Your day concludes with a check-in at your hotel in Kumamoto and a dinner at a local restaurant.

 Overnight in Kumamoto: Hotel Nikko Kumamoto or similar